 Fine dining restaurants do happen to make more through sales, but since the costs associated with operations are so high, their breakeven period is more or less the same.
 A typical fine dining restaurant would take around 2 years or 24 months to reach their breakeven point.
 The breakeven point for such a restaurant is an indication of their commitment to success going forward.
 The investment required for a fine dining restaurant is higher than what would be required from you for a casual dining restaurant.

 Now that you know the average breakeven points for restaurant formats in the industry, you would know just how long you will have to wait before you can breakeven.
 This information is necessary, as you should have the required working capital to fund operations during the time you aren’t making profits.
 The working capital should also come in handy for facilitating you in buying new equipment that you can use over time.
 The bottom line is that you should know how long it takes to breakeven and have necessary backups present for that time.
-If you’re running short on working capital, you should know just when to take a small business loan to avoid running into failure.
+If you’re running short on working capital, you should know just when to take small business funding to avoid running into failure.

 How to Manage Restaurant Finances